PhotonVision/photonvision/docs/source/docs/calibration/calibration.md

 ## Accessing Calibration Images

 Details about a particular calibration can be viewed by clicking on that resolution in the calibrations tab.
-This tab allows you to download raw calibration data, upload a previous calibration, and inspect details about calculated camera intrinsics.
+This tab allows you to download raw calibration data, upload a previous calibration, and inspect details about calculated camera intrinsic.

 ```{image} images/cal-details.png
 :alt: Captured calibration images